-The Funds face risks and opportunities from both the physical effects of changes in the climate itself - for example, more frequent storms, rising temperatures and changing rainfall patterns - and from the effects of transitioning to a lower carbon economy to limit the extent of climate change - for example, government policies to restrict or discourage the use of fossil fuels, technological advances in renewable energy, and increased customer demand for "green" products.
+The Funds face risks and opportunities from both the physical effects of changes in the climate itself - for example, more frequent storms, rising temperatures and changing rainfall patterns - and from the effects of transitioning to a lower carbon economy to limit the extent of climate change - for example, government policies to restrict or discourage the use of fossil fuels, technological advances in renewable energy, and increased consumer demand for "green" products.

-We have reviewed scenario modelling carried out in the previous year, to ensure our understanding of how the Funds might be affected by these issues remains valid.
+During the year the Open Fund DB Section invested in a further buy-in insurance contract, resulting in the remaining assets all being invested in bond and cash funds.
+Nonetheless, the Trustee has identified that climate change could result in lower investment returns, especially in the Defined Contribution ("DC") Section which invests largely in equity funds, and higher volatility in investment markets.
+This highlights the importance of appointing investment managers and insurance providers who have the right skills and processes to properly allow for climate change in their decisions.
+This year we have updated scenario modelling carried out in previous years, to ensure our understanding of how the Funds might be affected by these issues remains valid.
 The Funds' Defined Benefit ("DB") sections mostly invest in low-risk assets which should be resilient to climate change.
-Nonetheless, the Trustee has identified that climate change could result in lower investment returns, especially in the Defined Contribution ("DC") Section which invests largely in equity funds, and higher volatility in investment markets.
-This highlights the importance of appointing investment managers who have the right skills and processes to properly allow for climate change in their decisions.

-Managing our investment risk